bilgino/angularforddd/README.md

 **» Domain Model (DDD Aggregate Pattern)**<br/>

 The domain model entities contain data and behavior modeled around the business domain.
-In terms of DDD and CQRS, the domain model entity is an aggregate that contains only write operations that result in state changes.
+In terms of DDD and CQRS, the domain model entity is an aggregate that contains only write operations that result in state transitions.

 TypeScript domain model entity (CQS):